os-factory/buggy-program/README.md

 3. i686-elf-as
 # Credits:
 [OSDev Wiki](http://wiki.osdev.org), [OSDever](http://www.osdever.net), and contributors.

-Disclaimer: This project had some ai code. the usage is because i couldn't get ISR to work. the rest of the code is made by me and the contributors.
+Disclaimer: This project used AI code, because I couldn't get the ISR to work.

+The rest of the code is made by me and the contributors.